asmant1983/Versatile-Responsive-Menu/README.md

 <li>megamenu: A wide, multi-column megamenu (essential for e-commerce and large-scale platforms).</li>
 </ul>

-<strong>100% Responsive:</strong> The menu scales smoothly from a wide desktop layout to an intuitive hamburger menu (.menu-toggle-btn) for mobile users.
+<p><strong>100% Responsive:</strong> The menu scales smoothly from a wide desktop layout to an intuitive hamburger menu (.menu-toggle-btn) for mobile users.</p>

-<strong>Seamless WordPress Integration:</strong>  Ready to use in any custom WordPress theme thanks to the optimized PHP templates.
+<p><strong>Seamless WordPress Integration:</strong>  Ready to use in any custom WordPress theme thanks to the optimized PHP templates.</p>

-<strong>Dynamic Management (ACF Ready):</strong>  Link the menu to a 'Select' field in ACF, allowing administrators to visually manage the layout directly from the backend.
+<p><strong>Dynamic Management (ACF Ready):</strong>  Link the menu to a 'Select' field in ACF, allowing administrators to visually manage the layout directly from the backend.</p>

-<strong>Multi-level Support:</strong>  Developed and tested for deep tree structures up to three levels (one main level and two sub-levels), compliant with current UI/UX standards.
+<p><strong>Multi-level Support:</strong>  Developed and tested for deep tree structures up to three levels (one main level and two sub-levels), compliant with current UI/UX standards.</p>

-<strong>Absolute Developer Freedom:</strong>  The HTML output contains no unnecessary classes or inline styles.
-This grants you complete control over the CSS styling and makes it incredibly easy to add custom JavaScript animations or ARIA accessibility attributes.
+<p><strong>Absolute Developer Freedom:</strong>  The HTML output contains no unnecessary classes or inline styles.
+This grants you complete control over the CSS styling and makes it incredibly easy to add custom JavaScript animations or ARIA accessibility attributes.</p>